Aleph-Alpha/pharia-engine/README.md

 > [!NOTE]
 > PhariaKernel is production ready.
 Until now, it has been deployed as part of the PhariaAI product suite.
 Making PhariaKernel independent of PhariaAI a smooth experience is currently work in progress.
 Opensourcing this repository is one step towards that goal.
 This is the beginning of a journey and we are constantly improving.
 >
-> If you are excided about the PhariaKernel idea, please reach out or start contributing.
+> If you are excited about the PhariaKernel idea, please reach out or start contributing.

 ## Features